 In addition to its incredible paintings, the Prado Museum also features an extensive collection of sculptures, tapestries, and other works of art.
 Whether you’re a fan of art or simply looking for a cultural experience, the Prado Museum is definitely worth a visit.

 The Prado Museum in Madrid is home to some of the finest examples of Spanish and European art.
-Among the most famous works on display are those by Francisco Goya, Hieronymus Bosch, El Greco, Peter Paul Rubens, Titian, and Diego Velázquez.
+Among the most famous works on display are by Francisco Goya, Hieronymus Bosch, El Greco, Peter Paul Rubens, Titian, and Diego Velázquez.

+For easy access, be sure to book the museum skip-the-line guided tour.
 The museum also boasts an extensive collection of work from Italian masters, thanks largely to the efforts of Velázquez.
 With so much to see, the Prado Museum is a must-visit for any art lover traveling to Madrid.

 5. Natural History Museum